 At Calthorpe Park, we appreciate that mobile devices are an integral part of daily life and carry a huge significance, particularly for young people.
 I fully recognise that from a safety perspective, parents want their children to bring a phone to school and many of our students rely on them to access travel permits etc. It has however become apparent that during the school day mobile devices are a major distraction and result in students not focusing fully in lessons and at times not socialising appropriately with their peers.

-From Monday 27 June, we will be taking a more robust approach to dealing with the distractions caused by the use of mobile devices and their inappropriate use in school and have set out the following expectations:
+We now have a more robust approach to dealing with the distractions caused by the use of mobile devices and their inappropriate use in school and have set out the following expectations:

 - All devices must be ‘not seen, not heard’, switched off, and stored in students’ bags during the entire school day.
 This means from the first bell in the morning at 8.40am until the final bell at 3.00pm